Bullying – we can all help stop it

 Bullying is behaviour that makes the person being bullied feel afraid or uncomfortable.
 It can be in the form of unwanted repeated aggression or happen one time.
 It can be carried out by one person or a group of people.

 Bullying can happen in situations where there are real or perceived power imbalances between individuals or groups.
 It may be a symptom of bias and discrimination.
 Bullying can also be based on real or perceived differences that are often based on stereotypes in broader society.

 Bullying is unacceptable in all its forms.
 Schools must promote and support a positive school climate where all members of the school community feel safe, included, accepted, and engage in positive behaviours and interactions.

 Effects of bullying

-Bullying is a serious issue, with far-reaching consequences for the students, their families, peers and the community around them.
+Bullying impacts students who receive it, deliver it or witness it.
+It is a serious issue, with far-reaching consequences for the students being bullied, their families, peers and the community around them.

-Over 1 in 5 Ontario students (21%) reported being bullied at school, according to a 2017 study from the Centre for Addiction and Mental Health (CAMH).
+Approximately 1 in 5 Ontario students (21%) reported being bullied at school, according to the 2021 Ontario Drug Use and Health Survey conducted by the Centre for Addiction and Mental Health (CAMH).

 Students who are bullied often experience:

 - low self-esteem